dvolk/catwalk/doc/howitworks.md

 It is a server application.
 The server, once started, will remain running until terminated.
 The server can be started with a command line operation.

 ## How the server accessible?
+It is available via either
-HTTP REST-API
+* HTTP REST-API, or
-Command line client
+* Command line client

 ## What does it calculate?
 It calculates pairwise single nucleotide variation between sequences mapped to a fixed length reference genome.
-Uncertain or missing bases are ignored.
+Uncertain or missing bases, denoted as N or - respectively, are ignored in computations.

-For example, suppose we have two genomes
+For example, suppose we have two genomes both six nucleotides long:
 ```
 >S1
 ACGTAT